OSHChip/oshchip.github.io/products/Flip-Pins_Product.md

 When soldered into PCBs that are commonly 0.062" thick, a near flush surface can be achieved on the non-pin side of the PCB (see the OSHChip on a penny picture, above).
+If you use a thinner PCB (such as .032"), then part of the pin will be above the PCB.
 After soldering the pins into your PCB, the plastic aligner can be easily removed and discarded.

 [Detailed description of how to solder Flip-Pins](/products/Soldering_Flip-Pins.html)

 The recommended footprint on your PCB for Flip-Pins is shown in the datasheet.
-Briefly, the holes should be 0.025" in diameter, and the associated pads should be at least 0.040" in diameter.
+Briefly, **the holes should be 0.025 inches** in diameter, and the associated pads should be at least 0.040" in diameter.
 On the top side of your PCB (the side that does not have the pins) you can place components and vias close to the pads.
 On the bottom of the PCB, you